sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_09.rst

 So far, so good.
 What about the situation where your model includes interaction terms?
-For instance, the default option in jamovi is to allow for the possibility that there is an interaction between drug and therapy.
+For instance, the default option in jamovi is to allow for the possibility that there is an interaction between ``drug`` and ``therapy``.
 If that’s the case, the number of pairwise comparisons that we need to consider starts to increase.
 As before, we need to consider the three comparisons that are relevant to the main effect of ``drug`` and the one comparison that is relevant to the main effect of ``therapy``.